-Celebrate each season with us: next, the Spring Celebration (5/7), Summer Solstice (6/21), Village Day Fall Festival (9/24), Family Halloween Party (10/28) and Holiday Tales at the Hearth (12/3), which features holiday traditions from around the globe.
+Celebrate each season with us: the Summer Solstice Celebration (6/21), Village Day Fall Festival (9/24), Family Halloween Party (10/28) and Holiday Tales at the Hearth (12/3), which features holiday traditions from around the globe.

 Our programs are expanding in all areas, and we hope you’ll attend them all –